 I am interested in the relation between the built environment and the social, economic, political, and cultural factors that shape it and in turn are shaped by it.
 My research explores three themes:

 My work also addresses historic preservation.
 My master's thesis analyzes the portrayal of museums in Die Denkmalpflege, the leading German historic preservation magazine, from its founding in 1899 until it changed its name in 1922.
 This lens allows me to analyze the growth of both museums and historic preservation, tie them to the emergence and separation of "history" and "heritage," and finally investigate notions of collective memory and invented traditions.
-With Volker Welter and Iain Boyd White, I am also co-editing a special issue of Art in Translation on Constructions and Reconstructions of History in Twentieth-Century German Architecture.
+With Volker Welter and Iain Boyd White, I co-edited a special issue of Art in Translation on Constructions and Reconstructions of History in Twentieth-Century German Architecture.
 This issue includes my translation of Hermann Muthesius's essay "The 'Restoration' of Our Old Buildings."

 Finally, I think and write about architecture and landscape in the Western United States.
 I am interested in how architects, clients, and landscape architects helped create an image of the American West.
 Architecture could open up to or exclude the landscape, construct bucolic images or shelter from a dystopian fantasy.
 This landscape, in turn, often included or stood in for large-scale water management, social anxieties, and the erasure and/or romanticization of Indigenous peoples.